Design Patterns Evolution: How Builder and Prototype Can Replace Factory

 Design patterns are a set of best practices and solutions to common software development problems.
 They provide a way for developers to solve recurring problems in a consistent and efficient manner.
 One of the most widely used design patterns is the Factory pattern, which provides a way to create objects without specifying the exact class of object that will be created.
 However, there are other patterns that can also be used for object creation, such as the Builder and Prototype patterns.
-This article will provide a detailed explanation of how the Builder and Prototype patterns can be used to replace the Factory pattern and when it’s appropriate to do so.
+This article will provide a detailed explanation of how the Builder and Prototype design pattern can be used to replace the Factory pattern and when it’s appropriate to do so.

 The Factory Pattern